 You'll confidently use the specialist biomedical and molecular techniques required to diagnose and characterise infectious microbes and to develop new diagnostics.
 Problem-based scenarios will enhance your analytical, research and communication skills.

-Alternatively, kickstart your career in research by progressing into a higher degree by research, such as a PhD.
+Alternatively, kickstart your career in research by progressing into a research-based honours degree.